24/7 Help Line(888) 342-7748

 Heroin: Medical Ramifications

-Click here to return to the first part in the series, "Introduction to Heroin Abuse and Addiction."
+To return to the first part of the series, “Introduction to Heroin Abuse and Addiction” Click here

-There are many physical, medical consequences of chronic heroin injection use including:
+There are many physical heroin side effects, medical consequences of chronic heroin injection use including:

 • Scarred and/or collapsed veins.